rongwang0824/Autoencoder-Asset-Pricing-Models/README.md

 ### Execution

 The script is run from the terminal and can be configured with command-line arguments.
 Use the "--model" flag to choose between the predefined architectures (AE1, AE2, AE3, AE4 or AE5).
-Use the "--num_factors" flag to choose the number of factors
+Use the "--num_factors" flag to choose the number of factors.

 ```bash
 python3 model_AE.py --model AE2 --num_factors 5